Extraltodeus/ComfyUI-AutomaticCFG/README.md

 From my observations by printing the results while testing, it seems to be going from around 16 at the beginning, to something like 4 near the middle and ends up near ~7.
 These values might have changed since I've done a thousand tests with different ways but that's to give you an idea, it's just me eyeballing the CLI's output.

+I use the upper and lower 25% topk mean value as a reference to have some margin of manoeuver.

 It makes the sampling generate overall better quality images.
 I get much less if not any artifacts anymore and my more creative prompts also tends to give more random, in a good way, different results.

 I attribute this more random yet positive behavior to the fact that it seems to be starting high and then since it becomes lower, it self-corrects and improvise, taking advantage of the sampling process a lot more.